 The family appears to have a history of religious non-conformity in East Sussex.
 For example, baptisms have been recorded at the Heathfield Independent Chapel which was Independent Congregational (built 1769) and the Hellingly Burlow chapel which was Independent Clavinist.

 A feature of Tree 2 is the degree of intermarriage between the Ashown and Ovenden families at Rotherfield in the early 1700s.
-This tree connects to the WAITE family at Leigh, Kent which has been extensively researched.
-See website: https://www.nynne.org/ui100.htm
+This tree connects to the WAITE family at Leigh, Kent which has been extensively researched and published elsewhere on this website: https://www.nynne.org/ui100.htm

-Tree 3 is one of a number of Ashdown family lines that appears in Rotherfield in the 1500s and early 1600s.
-The tree has an interesting connection to high status families in Sussex through the marriage of John Ashdown and Ann Elliott in 1672.
+This is a branch of the Ashdown family in Tree 2 which has been separated for clarity.
+This tree has an interesting connection to high status families in Sussex through the marriage of John Ashdown and Ann Elliott in 1672.
 The Eliott’s have connections through marriage to the Fermor family of Walshes Manor at Rotherfield and the Newington’s, a gentry family in the Ticehurst/Burwash area.
-It may indicate that this branch of the Ashdown family were also considered to be reasonably prosperous.
+It may be an indication that this Ashdown family (and the earlier generations in Tree 2.) were considered to be reasonably prosperous.

 Tree 4 is one of a number of Ashdown family lines that appears in Rotherfield in the 1500s and has yet to be connected to a larger tree.